 An Initial Public Offering (IPO) is the first time a company will be selling their shares to the general public on one of the commonly known exchanges.
 To an early stage investor, a company going public is the ultimate sign of success.
 If the investor participated early in the company's growth, they can expect several hundred percent returns.
 Professional investors are often judged on how many companies they backed that ended up going public.
 However, for the investor, there are several steps they will need to take before they are able to cash in on their investment that has had an IPO.
 This process can last years.

 Oftentimes the first step for an investor is to approve the IPO as a shareholder.
-While this is not controversial, the shareholder will probably be surrendering a number of rights that they have had as a preferred shareholder.
+While this is not controversial, the shareholder will probably be surrendering a number of rights that they have as a preferred shareholder.
 Part of this will be to convert all of the preferred stock to common stock, sometimes doing a split or reverse split.
-The investor will then need to sign a Lock-up agreement, which prohibits the investor from selling their shares immediately after the Initial Public Offering date, typically for a six-month period.
-The reason for the Lock-up period is to prohibit investors who invested when the company was private from all selling their shares on the public market immediately after the public listing, causing a massive sell off of the company, and tanking the value of the shares.
+The investor will then need to sign a Lock-up Agreement, which prohibits the investor from selling their shares immediately after the Initial Public Offering date, typically for a six-month period.
+The reason for the Lock-up Period is to prohibit investors who invested when the company was private from all selling their shares on the public market immediately after the public listing, causing a massive sell-off of the company, and tanking the value of the shares.

-Once the shares have converted to common stock and the Lock-up period is coming to an end, the investor will need to set up a brokerage account that can trade shares on a public exchange.
+Once the shares have converted to common stock and the Lock-up Period is coming to an end, the investor will need to set up a brokerage account that can trade shares on a public exchange.
 They will also need to transfer their shares to that brokerage account.
-Once the Lock-Up period comes to an end; the shares can be freely sold hopefully at a price that returns strong profits to the investor.
+Once the Lock-Up Period comes to an end, the shares can be freely sold hopefully at a price that returns strong profits to the investor.

 On the other hand, the company may fail, in which case bankruptcy is the most likely outcome.
 There are several types of bankruptcy options available and the type of bankruptcy being chosen will depend on the circumstances of the company.
 The most straightforward path for the company is to declare chapter 7 bankruptcy.
 In chapter 7, the company ceases operations immediately, and the bankruptcy court appoints a Trustee to administer the liquidation of the company.
 The important factor for the investor to keep in mind is the proof of claim bar date.
-The court sets a date roughly 6 months to a year after the filing date to allow creditors to submit their claims to the court for the money that they are owed.
+The court sets a date roughly six months to one year after the filing date to allow creditors to submit their claims to the court for the money they are owed.
 Shareholders have a claim against the company in chapter 7.
-If they file the proof of claim, they may be able to recoup some of their losses.
+If they file proof of claim, they may be able to recoup some of their losses.

 In the chapter 7 process, the Trustee will seize any asset of the company that they believe has any value, and auction off the items for the benefit of creditors.
 Unfortunately, in the hierarchy of bankruptcy creditors, equity shareholders are low on the totem pole.
 Typically, by the time the creditors above the equity shareholder are paid, there are no funds available to the investor.
 Once the funds are distributed, the bankruptcy case is closed.

 The other primary option for the company is to file for chapter 11.
-With this option, the company can stay in operation throughout the course of the proceedings, as the primary goal for a company in chapter 11 is restructure their debt and emerge as a functional going concern once the case is closed.
+With this option, the company can stay in operation throughout the course of the proceedings, as the primary goal for a company in chapter 11 is to restructure their debt and emerge as a functional going concern once the case is closed.
 Because the goals and processes of chapter 11 are so different than in chapter 7, the investor may take a more active role in helping the company restructure itself if it chooses.
 However, proof of claim bar date is still an issue, because if the shareholder does not file their claim in a timely fashion, they may be prohibited from receiving any proceeds from the company even if it is forced into liquidation.
 If the company enters into chapter 11, the investor should hire a sophisticated attorney who specializes in corporate restructuring.